 John Hunter and the Book of Tut — Free Play Demo

-The John Hunter and the Book of Tut free play demo loads directly in the browser with no registration, no deposit, and no download required.
-The demo runs on virtual credits and uses the same math engine as real-money play, including the 96.5% RTP and all bonus mechanics.
+The Book of Tut demo runs in the browser with no sign-up or download.
+It uses virtual credits and the same 96.5% RTP math engine as real-money play.

 Book of Tut selecting special expanding symbol animation showing book opening before free spins begin